JunkyByte/easy_ViTPose/README.md

 ## Installation and Usage
 #### NEW: easy_ViTPose is now a package for easier custom inference
-You now need to install the repo, I did not force the `requirements.txt` as they are not thoroughly tested, be sure to install the necessary packages by yourself.
+You now need to install the repo, I did not enforce the `requirements.txt` as they are not thoroughly tested, be sure to install the necessary packages by yourself.
+To use the MPS support be sure to install a compatible torch version.
 ```bash
 git clone git@github.com:JunkyByte/easy_ViTPose.git
 cd easy_ViTPose/